 There are three main types:

-Stud partition walls made of timber frame and plasterboard or lath and plaster.
+- Stud partition walls are made of timber frame and plasterboard or lath and plaster.
 These non-supporting walls are easily removed and the surrounding damage made good.

-Partition walls, which are generally four-inch-thick, brick or block internal walls.
+- Partition walls are generally four-inch-thick, brick or block internal walls.
 They can be removed fairly easily, but it’s dirty work.
 You will need to re-plaster and make good the floor.
 Partition walls may also be supporting, so check first.

-External/main supporting walls, which are usually nine-inch-thick brick or block.
+- External/main supporting walls are usually nine-inch-thick brick or block.
 Knocking these through is a professional job and needs specialist equipment.
 You will also need a rolled steel joist, fabricated to the specification of a structural engineer or architect.

 When you know what kind of structural changes you want to make, talk to an architect or engineer.
 They will usually advise you to employ a professional builder.
 This will cost you money, but should mean less stress and less risk of things going wrong.